Evangelical voters, who comprise

 the core of the values voters,

-are critical to winning elections: George W. Bush won in 2000 and 2004 by keeping evangelical voters
+are pivotal to winning elections.
+George W. Bush won in 2000 and 2004 by keeping

 united, while Barack Obama and

 Bill Clinton won in 2008 & 2012 and 1992 & 1996, respectively, by splitting and

 siphoning away some of the evangelical voters.

 What makes the evangelical voters so sought after by the

 conservative vote, evangelical voters can be counted on to show up at the polls, rain

 snow.
 Ted Cruz's upset win over